What’s Third Wave Coffee All About?

 Blue Bottle Coffee - Shinjuku

-Known as a driving force behind the coffee boom, Blue Bottle Coffee landed in Japan two years ago and its popularity has not waned.
-This location is their 3rd in Japan and can be found in the popular NEWoMan shopping complex.
-You can have excellent Blue Bottle Coffee without going all the way to Kiyosumi-Shirakawa.
+Known as a driving force behind the coffee boom, Blue Bottle Coffee landed in Japan two years ago and its popularity has not waned since.
+This location is their third in Japan and can be found in the popular NEWoMan shopping complex.
+You can have excellent Blue Bottle Coffee without going all the way to the first Japan location in Kiyosumi-Shirakawa.

-Since their founding, Blue Bottle Coffee has adhered rigidly to their core principle of selling coffee within 48 hours of roasting.
-When brewing, their coffee is made by pour over, 1 cup at a time.
-They also sell beans to go, which make great gifts for others or for yourself to brew at home.
+Since their founding, Blue Bottle Coffee has adhered rigidly to their core principle of making their pour-over coffee with beans that have been roasted within the past 48 hours.
+They also sell beans to go, which makes a great gift for others or for yourself to brew at home.

-Yet another excellent example demonstrating the attractions of 3rd wave coffee.
-Easy to get to, the Blue Bottle Coffee Shinjuku shop is a great place to drop in between the office and shopping.
+Blue Bottle Coffe is another excellent example demonstrating the appeal of third wave coffee.
+Easy to get to, the Shinjuku location is a great place to take a break between the office and shopping.

 Address: 4-1-6 Shinjuku, Shinjuku-ku, Tokyo